 Brew with fresh boiling water and infuse for 3 to 5 minutes

 Tasting Notes: Orange Tea is sweet, is fruity, is refreshing.
-It offers a subtle flavour and is smooth and well-blended throughout.
+It offers a subtle yet distinct citrus flavour and is smooth and well-balanced throughout.

 Colour in Cup: Orange liquor, light in tone.